fortio/fortio/README.md

 If you want to connect to fortio using https and fortio to provide real TLS certificates, or to multiplex grpc and regular http behind a single port, check out [Fortio Proxy](https://github.com/fortio/proxy#fortio-proxy).

+If you want fortio to generate detailed Open Telemetry traces use [Fortiotel](https://github.com/fortio/fortiotel#fortiotel).

 ## Installation

 We publish a multi architecture docker image (linux/amd64, linux/arm64, linux/ppc64le, linux/s390x) `fortio/fortio`.